mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 ## Sidecar Containers

-For several reasons although, you may want to extend the main Container functionalities **without modifying** the business logic of your application.
+For several reasons although, you may want to extend the main container functionalities **without modifying** the business logic of your application.

 To better understand this need, let's imagine this common scenario.
 You have a core microservice that processes user orders.
 This microservice is responsible for validating the order, calculating the total amount, and then sending it to the fulfillment center.